uptane/deployment-considerations/faq.md

 ### **What makes Uptane different from other SOTA security mechanisms?**

-Security problems occur due to accidental disclosures, malicious attacks, disgruntled insiders.
+Security problems can occur due to accidental disclosures, malicious attacks, or disgruntled insiders.
 It is not a matter of whether a successful attack will occur, but when.
-One key feature of a security system is the ability to securely recover from an attack.
+One key feature of a security system is its ability to securely recover from an attack.
 This means that an update system must have a way to securely recover from a key loss or compromise.